a11apurva/MedBook/README.md

 **A Health and Fitness Windows Phone App**

-*Runner's up at Microsoft code.fun.do Manipal,2015 and National Finalists in Microsoft Imagine Cup - 2016 , India*
+*Runner's up at Microsoft code.fun.do Manipal,2015 and National Finalists in Microsoft Imagine Cup - 2016 , India.*

 Team Members:
 - Anubhav Apurva